Pouya2077/Job-Goblin/README.md

 ---------
 ### Usage

 `Constants.py` features constants used for querying job data and emailing it to the user.
 Configurable to personal preferences.
+Remeber to **UPDATE** constants as needed when refactoring the codebase.

 A default `adzuna.py` script is ready and included in GitHub workflows.
 This can be run in GitHub actions or from your IDE manually.
 Via a cron jobs GitHub workflow, it also runs periodically.